Typasius

-Saint Typasius (Tipasio) (died 11 January 304) is venerated as a military saint by the Catholic Church.
+Typasius (Tipasio) (died 11 January 304) is venerated as a military saint by the Catholic Church.
 His feast day is 11 January.

 Legend

 The Passio Typasii records that Typasius was a veteran of Tigava (today El Kherba), in the Roman province of Mauretania Caesariensis.
 Called to service by Maximian against the native Quinquegentiani, who were revolting against Roman rule, Typasius, who had become a Christian, refused to participate in this campaign.
 He had retired from military life.
 This brought him in direct confrontation with the authorities.
 As his legend records: